danielabar/meblog/src/markdown/audit-rails-project-with-thoughtbot-skill.md

 After reviewing the issue files, the next obvious step would be to ask Claude to create each one as a GitHub issue in the repo.
 But I was concerned about a dump of so many issues with no way to organize them.
 The existing repo only had the default GitHub labels (`bug`, `help wanted`, `good first issue`, etc), which weren't enough to filter by severity or area, so I wanted a label scheme in place before any issues got created.

-I asked Claude to read both the audit report and the issue files I'd just generated, and propose a set of new labels:
+I asked Claude to read the audit report and the issue files I'd just generated, and propose a set of new labels:

 > read scratch/rails-audit/RAILS_AUDIT_REPORT.md
 > then quickly skim through all the issue md files in: scratch/rails-audit/issues